Genomics-HSE/MiSTI/README.md

 ### Migration bands
 To add migration bands, __-mi__ option is used.
 It should be followed by 5 parameters (considered backward in time):
    * migration source population (1 or 2): lineages from this population might migrate to the other population.
-If considered _forward_ in time, this is a recieving population.
+If considered _forward_ in time, this is a receiving population.
    * migration start time (time interval index)
    * migration end time (time interval index) migration end time is _larger_ than migration start time